Mortgage Investor Guidelines Explained

 How do investor guidelines affect me?

 Lenders use investor guidelines to determine loan eligibility, pricing, and terms.
 If your loan meets Fannie or Freddie guidelines, you may get a conforming rate.
-If it does not, you may need a different program (FHA, VA, jumbo, non-QM) with different guidelines.
+If not, you may need FHA, VA, jumbo, or non-QM with different guidelines.
+Your Loan Estimate and closing costs reflect the program you qualify for.

 Can lender guidelines be stricter than investor guidelines?